coderstudios/cscms/README.md

 ## Copyright and Licence

-Cryptokey has been written by Coder Studios and is released under the GPLv3 License.
+CSCMS has been written by Coder Studios and is released under the MIT License.